-Plea ase selec t 1 or 2 below.
-Check 3 if appropriate.
-X 1.
+Ple ase selec t 1 or 2 below.
+Check 3 if appropriate. x 1.
 The State provides assurances that it has in effect policies and procedures to meet all eligibility requirements of Part B of the Act as found in PL 108-446, the Individuals with Disabilities Education Act and applicable regulations (IDEA).
 The State is able to meet all assurances found in Section II.A. of this Application.
 2. The State cannot provide assurances for all eligibility requirements of Part B of the Act as found in PL 108-446.
 The State has determined that it is unable to make the assurances that are checked as 'No' in Section II.A .
 However, the State assures that throughout the period of this grant award the State will operate consistent with all requirements of IDEA in PL 108-446 and applicable regulations.
-The State will make such changes to existing policies and procedures as are necessary to bring those policies and procedures into compliance with the requirements of the IDEA, as amended, as soon as possible, and not later than June 30, 2025.
+The State will make such changes to existing policies and procedures as are necessary to bring those policies and procedures into compliance with the requirements of the IDEA, as amended, as soon as possible, and not later than June 30, 2026.
 The State has included the date by which it expects to complete necessary changes associated with assurances marked 'No' .
 (Refer to Assurances found in Section II.A.)
-Opti ional: 3.
+Opt ional: 3.
 The State is submitting modifications to State policies and procedures previously submitted to the Department.
-These modifications are: (1) deemed necessary by the State, for example when the State revises applicable State law or regulations; (2) required by the Secretary because there is a new interpretation of the Act or regulations by a Federal court or the State's highest court; and/or (3) because of an official finding of noncompliance with Federal law or regulations. В. Condit onal Approval for Current Grant Year ne State tement(s received conditional approval for the current grant year, check the appropriate) below: 1.
-Conditi onal Approval Related to Assurances in Section II.A.: b conditional approval letter.
-As noted in Section II.A., the State has not completed all issues identified in the FFY 2023 2.
-Conditi conditional approval letter. onal Approval Related to Other Issues: - . a The State previously submitted documentation of completion of all issues identified in the FFY 2023 conditional approval letter.
-The State is attaching documentation of completion of all issues identified in the FFY 2023 conditional approval letter.
+These modifications are: (1) deemed necessary by the State, for example when the State revises applicable State law or regulations; (2) required by the Secretary because there is a new interpretation of the Act or regulations by a Federal court or the State's highest court; and/or (3) because of an official finding of noncompliance with Federal law or regulations. В. Condit ional Approval for Current Grant Year ne State i tement(s received conditional approval for the current grant year, check the appropriate) below: 1.
+Conditi onal Approval Related to Assurances in Section II.A.: a b conditional approval letter.As noted in Section II.A., the State has not completed all issues identified in the FFY 2024 conditional approval letter.
+2. Conditi onal Approval Related to Other Issues: a .
+The State previously submitted documentation of completion of all issues identified in the FFY 2024 conditional approval letter. b .
+The State is attaching documentation of completion of all issues identified in the FFY c 2024 conditional approval letter.
 (Attach documentation showing completion of all issues.)
+The State has not completed all issues identified in the FFY 2024 conditional approval letter.
+(Attach documentation showing completion of any issues and a list of items not yet completed.)